 About the artist

-I have also worked extensively on projects with interior design firms ranging from onsite murals in Harbor Island, Bahamas, to large scale installations in Buenos Aires, Argentina.
+I have also worked extensively with interior design firms including artworks at The Dream Hotel in New York City to onsite murals in Harbour Island, Bahamas.
 After living in Williamsburg, Brooklyn for many years, I am now back in East Hampton where I live and create artwork full time.

 Chris Kelly is represented by Colm Rowan Fine Art in East Hampton, NY